-Media Parameter Regulatory Based Guideline Type of Monitoring Outdoor Radiation Total dose to a member of the public Radon concentrations (ATDs), and direct Air Dose to from all pathways $\leq 100$ mrem/year. gamma radiation dose rates (TLDs) in the Public vicinity of excavation areas accessible to Airborne particulate dose to a member members of the public. of the public $\leq 10$ mrem/year (exclusive of radon).
+Media Parameter Regulatory Based Guideline Type of Monitoring Outdoor Radiation Total dose to a member of the public Radon concentrations (ATDs), and direct Air Dose to from all pathways 100 mrem/year. gamma radiation dose rates (TLDs) in the Public vicinity of excavation areas accessible to Airborne particulate dose to a member members of the public. of the public $\leq 10$ mrem/year (exclusive of radon).
 Air particulate concentrations (filtered air samples) at active excavations and loadout area perimeters accessible to members of the public at Mallinckrodt and the VPs.
-Indoor Radon Radon progeny concentration Radon measurements (ATDs) within Air (or equivalent) ≤0.02 WL.
-Plant 1 Building 26 and the DT-4 North-South Storage Building.
+Indoor Radon Radon decay chain isotopes Radon measurements (ATDs) within Air concentration (or equivalent) Plant 1 Building 26. ≤0.02 WL.

 Table 2-1.
-Guidelines for Outdoor Air, Indoor Air, and Direct Radiation Monitoring Dataat the SLDS
+Guidelines for Outdoor Air, Indoor Air, and Direct Radiation Monitoring Dataat the SLDS amounts that would cause any of 10 mrem/year exclusive of radon.